 VEGETATION PERMITS - This act requires vegetation permits to be issued according to current MoDOT rules and regulations.
 The act also allows certain utility companies to remove and trim vegetation without a permit.

-This act contains an emergency clause.
+This act contains an emergency clause for certain sections.